List of actors with more than one Academy Award nomination in the acting categories: Notes

-DActors who received multiple nominations without winning a competitive Oscar but did receive an honorary Oscar, are Greta Garbo (1955), Barbara Stanwyck (1982), Deborah Kerr (1994), Kirk Douglas (1996), Peter O'Toole (2003), Angela Lansbury (2013) and Gena Rowlands (2015), who all received the Academy Honorary Award, Rosalind Russell (1973), who received the Jean Hersholt Humanitarian Award, Judy Garland (1940), who received the Academy Juvenile Award, and Mickey Rooney, who received both the Academy Juvenile Award (1939) and the Academy Honorary Award (1983).
+DActors who received multiple nominations without winning a competitive Oscar, but did receive an honorary Oscar, are: Charles Boyer (1943), Greta Garbo (1955), Barbara Stanwyck (1982), Deborah Kerr (1994), Kirk Douglas (1996), Peter O'Toole (2003), Angela Lansbury (2013), and Gena Rowlands (2015), who all received the Academy Honorary Award; Rosalind Russell (1973), who received the Jean Hersholt Humanitarian Award; Judy Garland (1940), who received the Academy Juvenile Award; and Mickey Rooney, who received both the Academy Juvenile Award (1939) and the Academy Honorary Award (1983).

 EAt the 2nd Academy Awards only the Best Actor and Best Actress winners were announced.
 There was no announcement of nominations.
 The official Academy site states that "although not official nominations, the additional names in each category, according to in-house records, were under consideration by various boards of judges".
-Although unofficial, Ruth Chatterton's nomination at the 2nd ceremony (the first of her two) counts towards her total in the above lists, and Paul Muni's nomination at the 2nd ceremony, counts as one of his five nominations in the above lists (his write-in vote from 1935 is not counted).
+Although unofficial, Ruth Chatterton's nomination at the 2nd ceremony (the first of her two) counts towards her total in the above lists, and Paul Muni's nomination at the 2nd ceremony, counts as one of his six nominations in the above lists.

 FRules at the time of the first three Academy Award ceremonies allowed for a performer to receive a single nomination for their work in more than one film.
 At the 1st ceremony, Emil Jannings won Best Actor for his work in two films and Janet Gaynor won Best Actress for her work in three films.
 Richard Barthelmess also received a nomination for two films at the 1st ceremony.
-At the 3rd ceremony, George Arliss, Maurice Chevalier, Ronald Colman, Greta Garbo and Norma Shearer all received a single nomination for their work in two films.
-This is why the Academy lists Colman and Garbo as three-time nominees and Shearer as a five-time nominee.
-Barthelmess, Arliss and Chevalier are one-time nominees, so do not feature in the above lists.
+At the 3rd ceremony, George Arliss, Maurice Chevalier, Ronald Colman, Greta Garbo, and Norma Shearer all received a single nomination for their work in two films.
+This is why the academy lists Colman and Garbo as three-time nominees and Shearer as a five-time nominee.
+Barthelmess, Arliss, and Chevalier are one-time nominees, so do not feature in the above lists.
 No official reason was ever given as to why Arliss and Shearer were named Best Actor and Best Actress for only one of the two films for which they were listed.